hexagon6/yalec/README.md

 base address.
 This is also the default, if you leave out the --base definition in the commands below.

+### Necessary privileges ###

+First of all: this tool should __not be run as root__.
+Please execute it as a user with the least possible privileges.

+To be able to perform the authorization procedure (authz), yalec needs write-permissions on a directory that can be reached for all domains that should be contained within the certificate on the directory http://<domain>/.well-known/acme-challenge.
+It is sufficient to set explicit permissions that allow the creation and deletion of files on that directory for the user executing yalec.

 ### Registering a user ###

 Before you can receive a certificate, you need to register a user.
 A